jjiunnbeh/SC1015--Diamond-Price-Prediction/README.md

 ## The available features are: ##

+**Here are the description of the features in our dataset.**

- price : USD price
+PRICE : Diamond price in USD

- carat : weight of the diamond --> 1 carat equals 0.2 grams
+CARAT : Weight of the diamond (1 carat equals 0.2 grams).

- cut  : quality of the cut (Fair, Good, Very Good, Premium, Ideal)
+CUT : Quality of the cut (Ideal, Premium, Very Good, Good, Fair).

- color  : diamond colour, from J (worst) to D (best)
+COLOR : Diamond colour, from D (Best) to J (Worst).

-clarity  : measurement of how clear the diamond is (I1 (worst), SI2, SI1, VS2, VS1, VVS2, VVS1, IF (best))
+CLARITY : Measurement of how clear the diamond is (IF (Best), VVS1, VVS2, VS1, VS2, SI1, SI2, I1 (Worst)).

- depth : measure of the depth in relation to the width of the diamond’s table, calculated as --> Depth (%) = Depth (mm) / Diameter (mm)
+DEPTH% : Measure of the depth in relation to the width of the diamond’s table, calculated as --> Depth (%) = Depth (mm) / Diameter (mm)

- table  : top facet of the stone; table percentage is the ratio between the table size and the diameter of the diamond
+TABLE : Top facet of the stone; table percentage is the ratio between the table size and the diameter of the diamond

- x  : length in mm
+X : Length in mm

- y  : width in mm
+Y : Width in mm

- z  : depth in mm
+Z : Depth in mm

 ## Models Used ##
 1. Linear Regression